 We did a really interesting exercise recently.
-We looked at all of the commitments that have been made over the next few years over biofuels and the adoption of biofuels and the estimated increase in biofuel production over the next three years.
+We looked at the recent global production and adoption of biofuels.
 What does that correspond to in terms of the amount of food needed for people?
 So really taking the full supply chain into account.

-From a calorie standpoint, how many calories are we extracting on an average caloric consumption basis over the next three years?
-It's the equivalent of calorie consumption for 1.9 billion people.
+From a calorie standpoint, how many calories are we extracting on an average caloric consumption basis?
+It's the equivalent of calorie consumption for 1.9 billion people each year at 2000 calories per day per person.
 Brazil and the US produce 89% - 90% of the world's ethanol so those two markets are the largest agricultural producers.

 We're going to be confronted with some really tough realities around how that translates into our food systems.
 On one side, we're increasing biofuel production to reduce a carbon footprint.
 But on the flip side, there's this unintended consequence around potentially keeping food prices elevated for some time to come.